blazaropinto/pfam-docs/docs/source/guide-to-graphics.rst

 Tooltips
 ========

 If appropriate metadata are present in the sequence description, the domain graphics library can also add tooltips to the image.
-The example below is a shows a domain graphic and its description includes the necessary metadata for generating tooltips.
+The example below shows a domain graphic and its description includes the necessary metadata for generating tooltips.

 .. figure:: images/tooltip.png
     :width: 500